kowala-tech/kcoin/contracts/network/README.md

 * `balanceOf(B)` returns 15 (10 + 10 - 5)
 * `balanceOf(C)` returns 15 (10 + 15)

-# Network contracts map
+# Contracts

 Contains the address of special purpose contracts (and allow for those to be changed by the contract owner).

-# Network stats
+# Network

-Contains useful info and is used to save the total amount of minted wei.
+Contains network information and is used to save the total amount of minted wei.
+It also contains the logic to handle network validators.

 # kUSD-USD